 In addition to composing, Danielle is deeply involved in live music production and event management.
 She has organized recitals, coordinated guest artist residencies, and managed everything from equipment setup to live recording and audio engineering.
 Her technical skills and collaborative spirit have led her to work with Latin Grammy-winning artists and contribute as an assistant recording engineer to the platinum-winning project “Oh, Korea!”, which received an AVA Digital Award for Long Form Music Video.

-Whether composing, producing, or managing events, Danielle remains dedicated to creating meaningful connections and impactful experiences through music—fostering moments that stay with her collaborators and listeners long after the music ends.
+Whether composing, producing, or managing events, Danielle remains dedicated to creating meaningful connections and impactful artistic experiences through music, fostering moments that stay with performers, collaborators, and audiences long after the music ends.